sebastienroy/shutter_speed_tester/README.md

 [Here is the description of the open source project.](project_description.md)

+## Accuracy of the open source tester

+The resulting tester has been tested against two methods described in [shutter meta tester project](https://github.com/sebastienroy/shutter_meta_tester) : time slot method and rotating wheel method.
+With the time slot method (an LED lit during a given time duration), the difference between expected and measured value is about a few tens of microseconds.
+This error is due mainly to the latency of the phototransistor.
+This error is small enough to not to be taken into account even at speed up to 1/2000s.
+With the rotating wheel method, we can observe an error a lot bigger.This error is not due to electronic factors, but results from geometric facts:
+The sensor of the tester is a bulb of 3mm diameter.
+The slit width of the curtain shutters is about 3mm large for most common shutter.
+When trying to measure a 3mm object with a 3mm sensor, the resulting error is about 100%.
+**So, because of geometric consideration, the use of such a tester should be reserved for speeds not exceeding 1/250.
+The conclusion is the same for all tester with a similar sensor that do not provide a calibration mechanism.**

 # Baby Shutter Tester
 Many people, interested to get such a device but who don't feel skilled enough to build their own copy, asked the author of the project to build it for them.
 This resulted to the commercial version of the tool, the Baby Shutter Tester.